 “I’ve had a persistent cough for a long time,” Adam said.
 “I’ve had struggles with reflux.
 When my father was my age, he had a lot of the same things I have.”
 Adam has memories of his father often taking something to soothe his painful heartburn episodes.

 Gordon’s case of esophageal cancer prompted Adam to be more proactive.
 Adam decided to get his own symptoms checked out.
-He went through a series of tests that led to a diagnosis of Barrett’s esophagus (BE), the precursor to esophageal cancer.1,2,3
+He went through a series of tests that led to a diagnosis of Barrett’s esophagus (BE), a strong risk factor to esophageal cancer.1,2,3

 It happens over time.
-The acid reflux just starts damaging your esophagus.
+The acid reflux just starts damaging your esophagus.— Adam

 “Knowing what I know now,” Adam reflected, “if I could turn back time, I would have taken my father to see a specialist much earlier.
 And maybe stopped it while it was Barrett’s esophagus, before it became full-blown esophageal cancer."